Vauxhall Combo Life MPV review

 - Great value for money

-- Respectable fuel economy
+- Respectable fuel economy and range

 - Wind noise